-We continue to have discussions with potential strategic partners who may be interested in working with us on the development of CPP-109 and CPP-115.
-These discussions are very preliminary and may not result in relationships that we determine to pursue, and no such agreements have been entered into to-date.
+We continue to have discussions with potential strategic partners interested in working with us on the development of CPP-109 and CPP-115.
+These discussions are very preliminary and may not result in relationships that we determine to pursue, and no agreements have been entered into to-date.